lemonsevens/lemonsevens-gruntworks/operations/Fibery/gwos-fibery-config/tasks/iteration-1-plan.md

 -   **Deliverable 6 - Mandatory AC**: Verification Criteria defined below are met.

 **Verification Criteria (Checks):**
--   Check 1: CLI and DLR databases exist with all specified fields and types.
+-   Check 1: CLI and DLR databases exist in the `Sales` Space with all specified fields and types.
 -   Check 2: A sample Client can be created, and multiple Deals can be linked to it.
 -   Check 3: A sample Client can be linked to an existing Project.
 -   Check 4: Enums for fields like `Client.Tier`, `Client.Status`, `Deal.Stage` are correctly populated.